jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ## 2.3 OpenC2 Commands
 An OpenC2 command consists of an ACTION/TARGET pair and associated SPECIFIERS and ARGUMENTs.
 This section enumerates the allowed commands and present the associated responses.

-Table 2.3-1 defines the commands that are valid in the context of the SLPF profile and indicates if implementation of the command is required or optional for Openc2 Producers and/or Openc2 Consumers.
+Table 2.3-1 defines the commands that are valid in the context of the SLPF profile and details whether their utilization is required or is optional for Openc2 Producers and/or Openc2 Consumers.
 An ACTION (the top row in Table 2.3-1) paired with a TARGET (the first column in Table 2.3-1) defines an allowable command.
 The subsequent subsections provide the property tables applicable to each OpenC2 command.

 **Table 2.3-1.
 Command Matrix**